 - Creedence Clearwater Revival – Bay Area group.
 Lead singer John Fogerty has recently experienced a comeback with tours.
 The song “Who’ll Stop the Rain” he claims was inspired by Woodstock.

 - Janis Joplin with The Kozmic Blues Band – another popular Haight-Ashbury band.

 - Sly & the Family Stone – Sly Stone was known as a popular San Francisco disk jockey.

-- The Who began at 4 AM, kicking off a 25-song set including Tommy – I have seen the band perform live half a dozen times, including during the early ’70s when at the San Francisco Cow Palace drummer Keith Moon twice passed out into his drum set from a drug overdose.
+- The Who began at 4 AM, kicking off a 25-song set including songs from their rock opera Tommy – I have seen the band perform live half a dozen times, including during the early ’70s when at the San Francisco Cow Palace drummer Keith Moon twice passed out into his drum set from a drug overdose.
 Guitarist Pete Townsend excused it as “It must have been something he ate.
 It’s your American food.”
 They’ve been performing now for over 50 years.

 - Jefferson Airplane – the first of the San Francisco psychedelic rock groups of the 1960s to become internationally known, later changing their name to Jefferson Starship, and then Starship.